4dcu-be/WinstonCubeSim/README.md

 python main.py ./data/PremodernSultaiWinston_v2.csv
 ```

+Windows users can also use the binary executable, which can be found in the releases.

 ## The controls

 You will see in bold the current pile and have the option to take (by pressing ENTER) or skip (pressing SPACE) that